yyc9268/Deep-TAMA/README.md

 ## Tracking settings
 1. Download the pre-trained models and locate in in model directory.

-2. Set the public variable in 'seq_path' in data_loader.py to your own dataset path.
+2. Set the variable 'seq_path' in config.py to your own dataset path.
     * dataset should be 'MOT/{sequence_folder-1, ..., sequence_folder-N}'.
     * each sequence_folder should follow the MOTChallenge style (e.g., 'sequence_folder-1/{det, gt, img1}').
     * The simplest way is just copy and paste all MOTChallenge datasets (2DMOT2015, MOT16, MOT16, MOT20, etc) in 'MOT' folder.